 Ask relevant questions

 During the job interview, do not hesitate to adopt a proactive attitude.
 Do not let the recruiter lead the conversation by himself: ask relevant questions to show your interest.
-These questions could be about the culture of the company, the dress code or the working hours.
+These questions could be about the culture of the company or the job itself.
 Do not hesitate to ask for more details about the position you are applying for or about your future team, while aligning with what you already know.
 This will also allow you a better understanding of the company and what the recruiters expect from you, to better answer it.

 Send a thank you email after your interview